WebAssembly/design/AstSemantics.md

 ## 32-bit Integer operations

-Many operations available on 32-bit integers are sign-agnostic.
-Signed integers are always represented as two's complement and arithmetic that overflows conforms to the standard wrap-around semantics.
-All comparison operations yield 32-bit integer results with `1` representing `true` and `0` representing `false`.
+Integer operations are signed, unsigned, or sign-agnostic.
+Signed operations use two's complement signed integer representation.

+Signed and unsigned operations trap whenever the result cannot be represented in the result type.
+This includes division and remainder by zero, and signed division overflow (`INT32_MIN / -1`).
+Signed remainder with a non-zero denominator always returns the correct value, even when the corresponding division would trap.
+Sign-agnostic operations silently wrap overflowing results into the result type.

   * `int32.add`: sign-agnostic addition
   * `int32.sub`: sign-agnostic subtraction
   * `int32.mul`: sign-agnostic multiplication (lower 32-bits)
-  * `int32.sdiv`: signed division
+  * `int32.sdiv`: signed division (result is truncated toward zero)
   * `int32.udiv`: unsigned division
-  * `int32.srem`: signed remainder
+  * `int32.srem`: signed remainder (result has the sign of the dividend)
   * `int32.urem`: unsigned remainder
   * `int32.and`: sign-agnostic logical and
   * `int32.ior`: sign-agnostic inclusive or